MixedMachine/exoplanet-data-pipeline/data-ingestion-service/README.md

 *mixedmachine.dev@gmail.com*

 ## Description
 Pulls exoplanet data from NASA's API and stores it in raw form in MongoDB.
 Once the data is stored, the service publishes a message on a NATS queue.
+Uses NASA's exoplanet data [API](https://exoplanetarchive.ipac.caltech.edu/) to retrieve data.

 ### Language
 Go